MichalLytek/type-graphql/docs/bootstrap.md

 bootstrap();
 ```

-Remeber to install `express` and `express-graphql` packages from npm - there are not bundled with TypeGraphQL.
+Remember to install `express` and `express-graphql` packages from npm - there are not bundled with TypeGraphQL.
 Of course you can use `apollo-server` or anything you want :wink: